Health-Research-From-Home/DataAnalysisChallenge/README.md

-# Heath Research From Home Hackathon 2025
+# Health Research From Home Hackathon 2025

 This hackathon is being held by Health Research From Home Partnership led by the University of Manchester
 ## Contents